Ntsekees/Nahaiwa/grammar/src/morphology/roles/other-case-like-roles.md

 • The Sequential Case is used to construct sequences, lists, and is applied to all non-initial members of the list.
 The first member's case indicates the syntactic role of the whole list.

-• The Adjectival Case turns the contentive word into a restrictive adjective modifying the immediately preceding contentive, no matter its syntactic role (even non-nominal roles).
+• The Modificative Case turns the contentive word into a restrictive modifier targeting the immediately preceding contentive, no matter its syntactic role (even non-nominal roles).
 The resulting meaning corresponds to that of a ‘logical AND’ conjunction.

 ```
   ┌───────────────
   │ ◆ Unınθıcál kacatʼí lalé.
   │ ❖ REC-me:ERG-associative_plural:ERG-see_stimulus
-  │   NOM-INTR-one_in_number:INTR-bird ADJ-INTR-blue
+  │   NOM-INTR-one_in_number:INTR-bird MOD-INTR-blue
   │ ➥ We saw a blue bird.
 (Something that is blue and is a bird.)
   └─
 ```